Leyendas (song): Composition

+"Leyendas" interpolates "Quiero Bailar" by Ivy Queen, "En La Disco Bailoteo" by Wisin & Yandel, "Me Pones en Tension" by Zion & Lennox, "Yo No Soy Tu Marido" by Nicky Jam, and "Vengo Acabando" by Wisin & Yandel featuring Alberto Stylee and Franco El Gorila.

+The track features Karol G singing portions of each song along with newly recorded vocals by the original artists.

 On an exclusive interview with MoluscoTV Karol G explained why she wanted to make the song: "The most beautiful thing for me in making "Leyendas" was that I called all the artists and told them the idea of the song.
 That this genre has grown and evolved because I feel everyone collaborates with everyone, from the biggest artist to the smallest ones and new ones, and that has made the genre evolve.
 I choose my favorite classics, called the artists and asked them.
 No one told me 'no', there were no egos, and you know what?
 That makes them more of a legends, because from them, is that we the new ones learn to let go of fights we might have with each other, from those big artists."

 In the same interview, Giraldo also revealed how Chencho from Plan B was supposed to appear on the track, but due to problems with his label, was denied permission: "Hopefully one day you’ll guys will get to hear the verse he made.
 For me that was the worse feeling, that he didn’t make it into the final cut, he deserved it because of how fire his verse was."